occam-ra/occam/CONTRIBUTING.md

 ## Making changes

 Before you make any changes, you should make a branch.
-Remember to **never commit to master**.
+Remember that you should **never commit to master**.
 The command `git status` will tell you what branch you are on.
 I recommend putting the git branch in your command prompt, so that you will always know what branch you are on.
 See